Stay in Vienna

 4. Hofburg

-Imperial winter residence, today seat of the Federal President.
-Sisi Museum, imperial apartments, silver chamber as a combined ticket.
+Imperial winter residence, today the seat of the Federal President.
+Sisi Museum, imperial apartments and silver chamber come as a combined ticket.
 Plan: 90 minutes to two hours.
-The Spanish Riding School is right next door (separate admission).
+The Spanish Riding School is right next door (separate admission; the Lipizzaners’ morning exercise is the cheaper alternative to the gala performance).
+The complex is big enough to get lost in - that’s fine, the passageways and courtyards are part of the experience.
+Free portion: Heldenplatz, the Burggarten and the passages cost nothing.

 5. Kunsthistorisches Museum